AnnaYang2020/RICo_Data_Selection_for_Instruction-Tuning/data/README.md

 # Released data

 This directory contains the public 1,020-sample assessment set and the currently supplied RICo-selected instruction-tuning subsets.
-The files are preserved as supplied; dataset filenames and capitalization have not been normalized because they may be referenced by historical experiment commands.

 ## Assessment set